Logo

 Title: PRR 477, A-5S, 1947

 Description: Here is a photo by an unidentified photographer that was taken in South Philadelphia, Pennsylvania, on 6 August 1947.
-Shown here is Pennsylvania Railroad engine #477, an A-5S (0-4-0) switcher built in Juniata in January of 1917 and retired in October of 1950 after 33 years of service.
+Shown here is Pennsylvania Railroad engine #477, an A-5S (0-4-0) switcher built in Juniata in January of 1917 and retired in October of 1950 after 33 years' service.
 Henry C. Westenberger Collection; #1 of 13.

 Photo Date: 8/6/1947 Upload Date: 7/29/2018 1:00:09 PM